roccomuso/alveare/README.md

 ### Optional systemd setup
 Automatic, less privileged start at boot for systemd based systems.

-Configure your hive path and start up options at ./other/alveare.service (--bee-port, --queen-port...):
+Configure your path to cli.js and start up options at ./other/alveare.service:
 ```
 ExecStart=/usr/local/src/alveare/cli.js --bee-port 2389
 ```